 Hello everybody, my name is Kent Wayne.
-I’ve started getting requests for more personal info so I thought I’d put up this author page.
-I know it is commonly practiced social media etiquette to have lots of pictures and access to personal life available, but I tend to veer the other way.
-I like my privacy.
-Sorry if that offends you.
-I’m not trying to be rude.
+I’ve started getting requests for personal info so I thought I’d put up this author page.
+I know it’s commonly practiced social media etiquette to post lots of pictures and stuff about personal life, but I tend to veer the other way—I like my privacy.
+Sorry if that offends you; I’m not trying to be rude.

-I spent around ten years in the military.
-I was never a sex-nuts strong, roided-out Bin-laden-wasting-stud, nor was I a fat, whiny, high-and-tight (it’s the stereotypical military haircut) wearing pencil-pusher that lived to yell at people about uniform and haircut regulations because he was bullied in high school and couldn’t get a date (sorry about the bluntness, that’s the military for you).
+I spent ten years in the military.
+I was never a sex-nuts strong, roided-out Bin-laden-wasting-stud, nor was I a fat, whiny, high-and-tight (it’s the stereotypical military haircut) wearing pencil-pusher that lived to yell at people about uniform and haircut regulations because he was bullied in high school and couldn’t get a date.
 Within those two extremes, I fall somewhere in between.
-I’m not going to get specific about units or what branch I was in.
-That was a different person, and it doesn’t matter now anyways.
-I’m out and done with that stuff.
+I’m not going to specify what units or branches I was in.
+That was a different person, and it doesn’t matter now—I’m out and done with that stuff.
 While it definitely informs my writing, the chapter has closed on that part of my life.

 I prefer not to be thanked for my service.
-Plenty of great articles out there that can express why better than I ever could.
+There’s plenty of great articles out there that can express why better than I ever could.

-My view on the military, just to try and give you some insight on my perspective (without waxing overly long): The military is a reflection of society.
+My view on the military, just to give you some insight on my perspective: the military is a reflection of society.
 Of humanity.
 Within it, you can find behavior that is villainous, heroic, idiotic, and genius.
 The full spectrum.
 And just like life, one person can exhibit some of each.
-That’s pretty much always the case, too.
 Nobody is a badass 100% of the time.
 Nobody is a piece of shit 100% of the time.
-I find most portrayals of the military reductive in that it doesn’t recognize this basic fact: The military is made up of humans, and they are subject to human nature.
-When it becomes clear that shitbags can become amazing and heroes can become convicted of child molestation and end up as scum, then the folly of using a label to reduce somebody to hero, baby-killer, badass, or brainwashed becomes shortsighted and childish.
+I find most portrayals of the military reductive in that it doesn’t recognize this basic fact: the military is made up of humans, and they are subject to human nature.
+When it becomes clear that “shitbags” can be amazing and “heroes” can be child molesters, then the folly of using a label to reduce somebody to hero, baby-killer, badass, or brainwashed is revealed to be shortsighted and childish.

 This is everywhere, not just the military.
-I’m resigned to the idea that humans love to turn something into an easy-to-get-riled about, simplistic point of view.
-But I have seen it get better as I get older, so I have hope.
-I think the internet and the increased ease of sharing information has a lot to do with it.
+I’m resigned to the idea that humans love to reduce the complexity of life into an easy-to-get-riled about, simplistic viewpoint.
+But I have seen it get better as I’ve gotten older, so I still have hope.
+I think the internet—and the increased ease of sharing information—has a lot to do with that.

-Thanks for checking out my works!
+Thanks for checking out my work!
 To all you writers, I wish you inspired drafting and insightful editing!

 Follow me on Facebook: Kent Wayne